-Texas state police fire first officer over Uvalde response
+Texas state police fire 1st officer over Uvalde response

 “Ninety more to go, plus the DPS director,” he said.

-Gutierrez has sued DPS in an effort to obtain documents surrounding the response to the shooting.
+Gutierrez has sued the department in an effort to obtain documents surrounding the response to the shooting.
 Several media outlets, including The Associated Press, have also asked courts to compel authorities and Uvalde officials to release records under public information laws.

 Republican Gov. Greg Abbott, who is up for reelection in November, has stood by McCraw and said during a September debate there needed to be “accountability for law enforcement at every level.”
 A spokesperson for Abbott did not return messages seeking comment about the firing.

-One of the DPS troopers put under internal investigation was Crimson Elizondo, who resigned and later was hired by Uvalde schools to work as a campus police officer.
+One of the state troopers put under internal investigation was Crimson Elizondo, who resigned and later was hired by Uvalde schools to work as a campus police officer.
 She was fired less than 24 hours after outraged parents in Uvalde found out about her hiring.

 More on the school shooting in Uvalde, Texas: